 While machine learning is allowing services like Google Translate to become more and more accurate—better enabling fast and easy translation services—it simply doesn’t hold up to the efficiency and accuracy of a real human translation.
 Below are just a few reasons why.

 Whether it’s a blog, academic essay, scientific journal, or some other text, you can expect varying writing styles and tones for each one.
-Some may have a serious and authoritative tone while others may be more laid-back or funny.
+Some may have a serious and authoritative tone, while others may be more laid-back or funny.
 This is something Google Translate cannot detect and replicate.
-If you left this to a machine to translate, it’s likely that the meaning and intended message will be lost—leaving the document sounding potentially flat and empty.
+If you leave this to a machine to translate, it’s likely that the meaning and intended message will be lost—leaving the document sounding potentially flat and empty.

 Writing styles and tones, especially persuasive papers or poetic texts, are extremely difficult for machines to translate.
 A person reading these types of texts will inevitably lose the significance and true meaning behind the words.

 While it may one day be possible, machines currently do not have an understanding of all of the cultures of the world and their unique linguistic styles.
-For example, a human can much more easily understand text that contains slang, metaphors, and idioms, than a machine.
+For example, a human can much more easily understand text that contains slang, metaphors, and idioms than a machine.

 Having a human translator who has a firm grasp of a language and the culture it’s derived from can produce reliable text equivalents in the appropriate language so that meaning is not lost.

 Much of understanding the written word lies in context.
-Sometimes words have multiple meanings, which can be a challenge for machines to pick up on.
+Sometimes, words have multiple meanings, which can be a challenge for machines to pick up on.
 Human translators have the natural ability to factor in things like context clues to grasp the text’s true meaning.
 For example, the word crane has three different meanings!
-A woman can crane her neck, a crane is a type of bird, and the construction workers may need a crane to lift a heavy object.
+A woman can crane her neck, a crane is a type of bird, and construction workers may need a crane to lift a heavy object.

-Human Translation is Better.
+Human translation is better.
 Period.